 - Trope Namer: Sort of.
 The underride guard of modern tractor trailers is known as a "Mansfield Bar", a reference to her rather unsexy demise.

-- What Could Have Been: Was apparently offered the role of Ginger on Gilligan's Island but turned it down because it epitomized the stereotype she was trying to get away from and she didn't want to degrade herself by doing television (a lot of actors at the time thought doing television was invoked as low as an actor could go).
+- What Could Have Been: Was apparently offered the role of Ginger on Gilligan's Island but turned it down because it epitomized the stereotype she was trying to get away from and she didn't want to degrade herself by doing television (a lot of actors at the time thought doing television was invoked as low as an actor could go, with even Tina Louise herself horribly embarrassed at being associated with the role).